apohllo/obiektowe-lab/proj2/PolandCanIntoSpace.md

 # Poland Can Into Space!

-## Liczba punktów 4 (co najmniej 5 znajdziek modyfikujących zachowanie rakiety)
+## Liczba punktów 4 (co najmniej 5 znajdziek lub ulepszeń rakiety modyfikujących zachowanie rakiety)

 Or can it?
 ---